Pet insurance can be a lifesaver—literally.

 How Can I Avoid Pre-Existing Condition Exclusions?

-That's easy: Insure your pet while they're still young — then keep them insured.
-Health conditions are only pre-existing if they pre-exist your Accident & Illness coverage.
+That's easy: Insure your pet while they're still young, then keep them insured.
+Health conditions are only pre-existing if they pre-exist your accident and illness coverage.
 The second your plan's waiting period is over, any new conditions that develop from that point forward will be eligible for coverage.

 Just FYI, if your coverage is canceled for any reason, even temporarily, any conditions that developed during your now-expired policy period will be considered pre-existing from that point forward.
 This will be the case even if you sign up for coverage again in the future, whether with ManyPets or any other company.

 But if you insure your pet before they develop health conditions—and keep them insured—you'll never have to worry about pre-existing conditions at all.

 *ManyPets analyzes every claim on its own merits, subject to the terms and conditions of your policy.
 Exclusions apply, including those for pre-existing conditions.
 Only claims unrelated to an excluded treatment or condition are eligible for coverage.